 It is essential in fusion blankets to use structural materials whose radioactivity is low and decays swiftly after irradiation by neutrons.
 Vanadium alloys are one of the major candidate materials.
-A low-activation vanadium alloy (NIFS-HEAT) was produced and its evaluation has been carried out in collaboration with universities.
-Development of various components using vanadium alloys is also progressing along with further improvement of the material.
-The experimental results confirmed that creep deformation is effectively suppressed by strengthening the material with high-density precipitation.
+A low-activation vanadium alloy (NIFS-HEAT) was produced and its evaluation has been carried out in collaboration with universities, including development of component fabrication technology.
+Also being carried out are fabrication and characterization of oxide dispersion strengthened ferritic steel (ODS steel).
+Both 9Cr- and 12-Cr ODS steels were fabricated and are being characterized by collaboration with universities.

 The blanket is a key component to shield neutrons, to convert fusion energy to thermal output, and to breed tritium fuels.
 In order to develop liquid breeder blankets using molten salts or liquid metals, experimental investigations are being carried out on the high temperature strength of materials and control of corrosion, which are important for a long-life blanket.
-One of the integration studies is constructing a forced convection type molten salt loop.
+One of the integration studies is constructing and demonstrating a forced convection type molten salt loop.
 In this work, feasibility study on material science including chemistry, fluid dynamics and thermo-mechanical engineering for the fusion blanket are integrated.

-Divertor heat flux in a steady-state fusion demonstration reactor is considered to be maximum
+Divertor heat flux in fusion demonstration reactor is

-10MW/m2 in a steady state.
+considered to be maximum $20MW/m^2$ in a steady state.
 Here extremely high heat-tolerant divertor plates need to be developed.
-Three important subjects in the research and development are material selection, development in bonding technology between armor tiles and coolant systems, and design studies of the 3D-shape of the helical divertor.
+Three important subjects in the research and development are material selection, development in bonding technology between armor tiles and coolant systems, and design studies of the 3D-shape of the helical divertor with neutronics analyses.